Whiteknight/Rosella/libraries/string.md

 ## Overview

 The Rosella String library provides a number of tools and utilities for working with strings and text in Parrot.
+It serves two purposes: First, to provide easy access to several important string-handling routines and Second, to provide an abstraction layers over details of the strings system which might not be good to rely upon directly.

 ## Concepts